It’s difficult to find a scene more awe-inspiring than a mosaic of millions of fire-red, sunset-orange, and golden-yellow leaves.

 - Stamford Nature Center

-Are museums with hiking trails for you to get an even closer look at the beautiful leaves for which fall in New England is so well know.
+Are museums with hiking trails for you to inspect the beautiful leaves for which fall in New England is so well known.
 You can stop in Easton and check-out Silverman’s Farm for apple picking and Devil’s Den Preserve for a great hike, or continue on the Merritt all the way to Trumbull and beyond.